black-parrot/black-parrot/docs/eval_guide.md

 ## Running a simulation

-Instructions for a bp\_me verilator simulation
+Instructions for a bp\_me verilator simulation:

     cd bp_me/verilator